 - Chapter 7 or liquidation: This type wipes away unsecured debts.
-Secured debts you pay under the original terms of your purchase contract, or you return the property and pay nothing.
-This type is very effective if you are current on your regular bills but have a large unsecured bill such as a past repossession, medical bill, or foreclosure.
+For secured debts, you pay under the original terms of your purchase contract, or you return the property and pay nothing.
+This type is very effective if you are current on your regular bills but have a large unsecured bill such as a past repossession, medical bill or foreclosure.
 This type is also very effective if you do not have many secured debts but a lot of unsecured debts.

 Q: How Much Will It Cost To Talk To A Lawyer To Find Out About My Options?